Julia Parsons: Storylines

+Mac begins an affair with Kate when he visits her in Ireland off-screen.
+The affair is secret for a while, with the two having secret meetings in hotels for weekends away, under the guise of golfing weekends and conferences.
+Mac attends a conference in the Cotswolds with Kate.
+Julia, still unaware of the affair, drives down to surprise Mac, only to find Mac and Kate kissing.
+Julia returns home, heartbroken, and begins burning Mac's possessions and locking him out.
+When Mac returns home, he begs Julia to forgive him, but she refuses.
+She orders him to move out and leave the Mill.
+At first, Mac refuses, but soon announces his resignation and leaves for Ireland with Kate.
+They divorce the following year.
+Julia, now divorced, buys Mac's share of the surgery due to her love for the place.
+Julia reluctantly dismisses her friend Donna Parmar (Martha Howe-Douglas) due to a breach of patient confidentiality.
+Donna is replaced with another of Julia's friends, Vivien March (Anita Carey).
+Julia falls ill with symptoms of delusions and confusion, later diagnosed as Lyme disease.
+Whilst at home recovering from the disease, she becomes the victim of sexual assault by colleague Charlie Bradfield (Philip McGough), who is later reported and dismissed from the Mill for misconduct.

 Julia meets garage owner Martin Millar (Miles Anderson) after parking her car in the way of his garage.
 The two begin dating, but the couple begin not to trust each other, they break up.
-They later get back together, but when Julia googles Martin and finds out that he was accused of arson, they end their relationship.
+They later get back together, but when Julia researches Martin online and finds out that he was accused of arson, they end their relationship.
 Martin later reveals that he has had five wives, and that he had a daughter with his third.
 Julia is stunned by this and rejects Martin.
 She meets up with Martin again, but when Martin says that he wants to retire and move to Wales, she once again rejects him, as she does not want this.
 They keep arguing about this, and whilst they are, their car crashes with another vehicle, and they are both knocked unconscious.
 Martin and Julia survive and the two embrace.
 Julia's son Patrick (Alan McKenna) arrives, wanting to take her to his house, so that she can recover.
 However, after thinking about whether or not she wants a future with Martin, she decides she does, and goes to live with him.
 Julia returns to the Mill years later after she hears that her former colleague Jimmi Clay (Adrian Lewis Morgan) is being released from prison after being wrongfully convicted.
 She helps him ease back into normal life and asks if he would like to move to France with her, but he declines.